estherlin/dual-laplace/README.md

 1. ```src/circumcentre3d.h```: calculates the circumcentre of triangles and tetrahedrons in 3D space
 2. ```src/tet_volume.h```: calculates the volume of a tetrahedron

-Maybe these can also be nice additions to libigl!
+Maybe these can also be useful additions to libigl!

-Author: esther lin

 Please refer to: